Collingwood’s municipal debt and 2014 budget

 Loading

 This is an updated version of the talk I presented at the the eighth annual Municipal Communication Conference in Toronto, November 2013.
 I use social media regularly and frequently.
 As a politician, that makes me either very brave or very stupid.
 But I’ve been doing this for the last 30 years, long before I ever got elected.
 Social media isn’t new to me.* It may be slicker than it was in 1983, but it’s essentially the same text-based, monologue, just with chrome added.
-In fact, … click below for more ↓
+In fact, the tone of the conversation seems to have gone downhill since the 80s.
+Back then … click below for more ↓

 All the King’s Horses and All the King’s Men